Skip to content

 The Celts Had Progressive Views on Gender and Sexuality

-They Weren’t Savages but They Did Hunt Heads
+They Weren’t Savages, but They Did Hunt Heads

-As we’ve mentioned a few times at this point, the Celts were far from the barbarian history has often painted them to be.
+As we’ve mentioned a few times at this point, the Celts were far from what barbarian history often painted them to be.
 They were an advanced society, took great care and pride in their appearance, and were wise enough to know it was an affront to wine connoisseurs everywhere to water the stuff down like those simpletons in the Greek and Roman empires.
-But that doesn’t mean they didn’t participate in at least a few practices that might qualify as barbaric and violent.
+But that doesn’t mean they didn’t participate in at least a few practices that might qualify as brutal and violent.

 The Number 3 Had a Huge Significance